ForrSiis/vsv/README.md

 ** Examples **

-* VSV in various styles and situations
+* VSV in various styles and usages * see docs directory for samples
 * Comparison to other text formats
 * View index.html, or visit https://forrsiis.github.io/vsv/index.html
-* Try out the TablesPlus plugins for SMF and Wordpress.
+* Try out the TablesPlus plugins for Wordpress and SMF.

 ** FAQ **